PPC IN THE PAST

 When we contemplate advertising goals for a business, we already presume the high-level objective of increasing revenue and reducing costs over time.

 Sort of like when many of us buy a car, we take for granted that we want it to be able to transport us from point A to point B. Since all cars that are in operating condition support that objective, we focus on more specific car purchase goals.
 Perhaps we want a car that’s economical.
 Or, maybe we want a car that’s highly rated for safety.
 Or, maybe we need a car that has the most storage capacity.
 Or maybe we consider environmental factors.
 Or maybe how it looks is the primary objective.
-These are just a few examples of specific yet practical decisions unique to someone contemplating goals related to making a car purchase.
+Or luxury and status may be determinants.
+These are just a few examples of specific yet real decisions unique to someone contemplating goals related to making a car purchase.

 In the realm of business, when we contemplate advertising to increase revenue and reduce the cost of leads and sales, there are fundamental measurements that are monitored for all ad accounts to reflect basic ad performance, often referred to as “Key Performance Indicators” (KPIs).